hemant236/ContactDemo-/README.md

 <b>Contact Helper Class</b>

-Class can be used to fetch contacts.
+Class can be used to fetch contacts in iOS.

 <b>Phone Number</b>